 JDM PE line (what we would call braid) is absolutely wonderful stuff.
 It is expensive, and the lighter weight lines are extremely expensive, but high quality comes at a high price.

-When I started using a baitcaster in trout streams I used the same nylon mono that I used with my spinning reels.
-After experimenting with a number of different lines, I came to believe a light braid is really the best choice.
+I have came to believe a light braid really is the best choice for BFS.
 Nylon or fluorocarbon lines are perverse.
 It seems they want to jump off the spool, and will blow up into a bird's nest given half a chance.
 Given the same half a chance, braid seems to want to stay on the spool.
-I still get bird's nests (I'm still basically a beginner) but fewer and less extreme.
-I am sold on braid.
-It is considerably more expensive than nylon, but to me it is clearly worth it.
+I am now sold on braid.

 Finesse-Fishing Home > Finesse Spin Fishing > JDM Spinning Line > JDM PE Line

-Header photo: Tenryu Rayz RZ4102B-UL, Shimano Calcutta Conquest BFSHG ('17)
+Header photo: Tenryu Rayz RZ4102B-UL, Shimano Calcutta Conquest BFS-HG ('17)

 The hooks are sharp.